NicholasSynovic/nicholassynovic.github.io/content/summaries/hidden-technical-debt-in-machine-learning-systems.md

 > conclusions are statistically significant?

 There is one figure in this paper.
-While the visualization works, the usage of a grayscale image makes it difficult to read the text.
+While the visualization works, the usage of a gray scale image makes it difficult to read the text.

 ### Clarity